Great Value & Savings

-When you start or complete your degree at one of the 14 University of Wisconsin Colleges campuses, you'll save thousands of dollars with the lowest tuition in the UW System.
+When you start or complete your degree at one of the 14 University of Wisconsin Colleges campuses, you'll save thousands of dollars over the course of two years.

 How does tuition at UW Colleges stack up against the rest of the UW System?